 Step 2 - Cut, Fit, and Nail the King Studs

-Cut the king studs, so they connect the top plate with the sole plate, and fit the on the outer edge of the opening.
-Nail them to the top plate and the sole plate.
-The top plate, usually a double top plate, is the horizontal beam where the wall meets the ceiling that forms part of the framing.
-The sole plate is the horizontal beam at the bottom, where the wall meets the floor.
-Use 2 nails for each end.
-Check if they are plumb with a level.
+Cut the king studs so they connect the top wall plate with the soleplate and fit on the outer edge of the opening.
+Nail them to the top plate and the soleplate.
+The wall framing's top plate is usually a double plate and is the horizontal beam where the ceiling joists are resting.
+The soleplate is the horizontal beam at the bottom, where the wall meets the floor.
+Use two nails for each end, and check that the beams are plumb with a level.

 Step 3 - Place the Jack Studs